 I personally prefer to do math one on one, at separate times.
 And that used to be the case for language arts too until I discovered Brave Writer.
 And then do our combined “multi-age” subjects on the couch, since a lot of it involves me reading.

-Once my 1st grader got to his math worksheet (which he could usually do solo) I’d start teaching the kindergarten math.
+Once my 1st grader got to his math worksheet (which he could usually do solo) I’d start teaching kindergarten math.
 My 1st grader would finish his worksheet (or need help with it) and be waiting for his language arts instruction for the day.

 He’d then get assigned some copywork and I’d go sit on the couch with my kindergartener for her reading lesson (we use How To Teach Your Child To Read In 100 Easy Lessons).

-It worked OK, but I’d get flustered every day.
-I now work with one kid at a time (for math and language arts) while the other kid plays with my 3 year old.
+I now have two kids who can read, and work independently on things like copywork or math worksheet.
+I work with one kid at a time (for math and spelling) while the other kids play with my toddler (#4).
 This makes it so much easier to concentrate for me and I get less overwhelmed by interruption.

-Homeschooling big kids with a toddler around
+Homeschooling with a toddler around

 Tip #1: Assign a big kid to play with the toddler.